ehrpg/qstar/docs/character/index.md

 ## Languages

+A language can be learned in three steps: speaking, writing, and reading.

-Every character has at least one native language he can speak, write, read and understand.
+Every character has at least one native language with all three steps unlocked.

 Learning a Language can be done in three steps, whereas each step costs 2 [Downtime](/character#downtime-dt) to learn: